MadisonSNYC/Spinny/README.md

 ## License

+Proprietary - Copyright © 2025 Madison Raye Sutton.
+All Rights Reserved.

-MIT License - see LICENSE file for details
+This software is proprietary and confidential.
+See LICENSE file for details.

 ## Credits